For some time now, the name Patricio Pacífico has been circulating by word of mouth among Uruguayan football fans.

 His competitive pathway is not recent.

-In 2023, he took part in the U17 South American Championship, sharing a generation with names such as Thiago Helguera or Gonzalo Petit, and made his professional debut a year later, during the 2024 Apertura Tournament, under Martín Varini, whose interview with Total Football Analysis you can read here.
+In 2023, he took part in the U17 South American Championship, sharing a generation with names such as Thiago Helguera and Gonzalo Petit, and made his professional debut a year later during the 2024 Apertura Tournament under Martín Varini, whose interview with Total Football Analysis you can read here.

 In that initial context, Pacífico mainly operated as the third centre-back during the build-up phase, integrating 3+2 and 3+1 structures, where his role as a first passer was key to attracting and overcoming the opponent’s first line of pressure.